KDAB/knut/docs/API/script/project.md

 #### <a name="allFilesWithExtensions"></a>array<string> **allFilesWithExtensions**(array<string> extensions, PathType type = RelativeToRoot)

-Returns all files with an extenstion from `extensions` in the current project.
+Returns all files with an extension from `extensions` in the current project.
 `type` defines the type of path, and can be one of those values:

 - `Project.FullPath`